-Doing business in today’s complex global economy requires careful planning, sound business practices and ongoing awareness.
-Even so, the ability to avoid legal pitfalls is not guaranteed.
+Doing business in today’s complex global economy requires careful planning, sound business practices, and ongoing awareness.
+Even so, there is no guarantee of being able to avoid legal pitfalls.
 When business disputes arise between global corporations, it nearly always involves a combination of arbitration and litigation, often in multiple jurisdictions.

-Colson Hicks Eidson has a quarter century of experience representing clients in local, national and international arbitration proceedings.
-We offer clients a combination of courtroom knowledge and comprehensive understanding of domestic and international arbitration to resolve complex disputes.
+Our alternative dispute resolution attorneys at Colson Hicks Eidson have a quarter-century of experience representing clients in local, national, and international arbitration proceedings.
+Thus, we offer clients a combination of courtroom knowledge and a comprehensive understanding of domestic and international arbitration to resolve complex business and contract disputes.

 - Representing a U.S. businessman in an investment claim against an Eastern European government arising out of a failed project to build a blood plasma fractionation facility.

 - A dispute between Consorcio Barr, S.A., the Venezuelan corporation that built and owns a real estate project in Caracas, and the Four Seasons Hotel chain.
-When the firm got involved, Consorcio Barr had already suffered several serious judgments entered against it by the U.S. District Court for the Southern District of Florida and an extraordinary anti-suit injunction entered by an arbitration panel of the International Centre for Dispute Resolution.
+When our firm got involved, the U.S. District Court for the Southern District of Florida had already entered several serious judgments against it.
+In addition, the International Centre for Dispute Resolution entered an extraordinary anti-suit injunction.
 Such extraordinary remedies have become critical strategic tools in transnational disputes.
 The firm’s appellate practice group handled the appeal to the 11th Circuit Court of Appeals, which vacated the anti-suit injunction.

 - In 2001, firm members obtained a federal court judgment for $16 million confirming an arbitration award against the Miccosukee Tribe of Indians for breach of contract.

-- Colson Hicks Eidson pioneered the use of arbitration to resolve the damage claims of victims of international air disasters using arbitration as an alternative to litigation arising from the crash of an AeroPeru flight on October 2, 1996.
+- Colson Hicks Eidson pioneered the use of arbitration to resolve the damage claims of victims of international airplane crashes using arbitration as an alternative to litigation arising from the crash of an AeroPeru flight on October 2, 1996.